luke-anglin/hyde/_posts/cybersecurity/2022-02-03-AccessControls.md

 - Location
 - Action

-# ACL
+# Access Control Lists - ACL

 - Discretionary (DAC) - owner deciedes permissions
 - Mandatory (MAC) - determined by sensitivity of resource and security level of subject (military-level, strictest); this is a form of NAC
 - Nondiscretionary (NAC) - monitored by security administrator
 - Rule-based - rules maintained by owner
 - Role-based (RBAC) - based on the jobs a user is assigned